kyma-project/kyma/docs/service-catalog/docs/061-osba-catalog.md

 ![alt text](./assets/catalog-details-page.png 'Catalog Details')

 ## Add to Environment

+These are the OSBA fields used in the **Add to Environment** window:

 | Number | OSBA field                | Fallbacks            | Description |
 | ------ | ------------------------- | -------------------- | ----------- |